casics/spiral/README.md

 The name "Ronin" is a play on the use of the name "Samurai" by Enslen et al. (2009) for their identifier splitting algorithm.
 The core loop of Ronin is based on Samurai, but it would be inappropriate to call this implementation Samurai too.
 In an effort to imply the lineage of this modified algorithm, I chose "Ronin" (a name referring to a drifter samurai without a master, during the Japanese feudal period).

 I implemented Samurai based on the description of the algorithm published in the following paper, then modified it repeatedly in an attempt to improve performance.
 Ronin is the result.
-A goal in Ronin was to produce a splitter that had acceptable performance even without using a local frequency table derived from a source code base being processed.
+A goal for Ronin was to produce a splitter that had good performance even without using a local frequency table.

 <details>
 <summary><a href="https://dl.acm.org/citation.cfm?id=1591139">